Across the broad spectrum of Christian experience, people connect with God and make sense of the world around them in different ways.

 An understanding of the different ways in which people make meaningful connections with God can be a valuable tool in devising and preparing worship that can engage everyone – whatever their age, wherever they are on their spiritual journey.

 ROOTS commissioned a series of six articles from Dave Csinos to introduce leaders to the spiritual styles and discover practical ways to prepare worship.
-By way of introduction to spiritual styles, why not take a look at two of these articles?
+By way of introduction to spiritual styles, why not take a look at three of these articles?

 - Read David's first article – Different ways of knowing God